-Meg is co-founder of Rauða Skáldahúsið (The Poetry Brothel Reykjavik), a poetry cabaret in Reykjavik that uses the trope of the brothel to facilitate the sale of private poetry readings.
-Its project is to transform poetry into an interactive, immersive, vulnerable experience for readers/audiences.
+Meg Matich is co-founder of Rauða Skáldahúsið (The Poetry Brothel Reykjavik), a poetry cabaret in Reykjavik that uses the trope of the brothel to facilitate the sale of private poetry readings.
+Its project is to transform poetry into an interactive, vulnerable experience for audiences.

-Cold Moons (2017 Phoneme Media) is her first full-length translation of Tími kaldra mána by Magnús Sigurðsson.
+Cold Moons (2017 Phoneme Media) is Meg Matich's first full-length translation of Tími kaldra mána by Magnús Sigurðsson.
 The work in English and Icelandic has been translated further into a choral symphony by composer David R. Scott.